bsadeh/scalastic/README.md

 ---
 Scalastic is an interface for [ElasticSearch](http://www.elasticsearch.org), designed to provide more flexible and Scala-esque interface around the native [elasticsearch Java API](http://www.elasticsearch.org/guide/reference/java-api/).

-Scalastic has been developed and tested against elasticsearch 1.9.x+.

 Way cool, but how do I use it?
 ---